-go to link The company has some pretty incredible connected office tech, too, and is currently used by the likes of Facebook and Microsoft.
+The company has some pretty incredible connected office tech, too, and is currently used by the likes of Facebook and Microsoft.
 They also recently announced a new product that will make high-end collaboration technology traditionally reserved for large enterprises accessible to any business.
+Crestron systems are already known as the biggest name in home automation and as new products are released, the popularity of the systems and the need for Crestron installers is only going to grow.

 It was recently reported that 35-37% of employee time is spent in meetings, and there are 25 million meetings held each work day in the U.S. alone.
 Senior execs agree in unison that more than half of them “ineffective” or “very ineffective” and unsurprised how unproductive meetings costs American businesses an estimated $37 billion per year.